confluentinc/ksql/docs/developer-guide/create-a-stream.rst

 Create a KSQL Stream
 ####################

-In KSQL, you create streams from Kafka topics, and you create streams of query results from other streams.
+In KSQL, you create streams from |ak-tm| topics, and you create streams of query results from other streams.

 * Use the CREATE STREAM statement to create a stream from a Kafka topic.